billhu0/billhu-hexo-blog/source/_posts/06_hexo.md

 sudo npm install -g hexo
 ```

-If you are in China and suffers from the low network speed, you can use tencent mirror source by entering
+If you are in China and experience the low network speed, you can use tencent mirror source by entering
 ```shell
 npm config set registry http://mirrors.cloud.tencent.com/npm/
 ```

 ### Initalize hexo

 Choose a local directory on your computer.
-In the future, almost every operation should be done in this directory, so you are suggested to backup it regularly.
+In the future, almost every operation will be done in this folder, so you may backup it regularly.

 In terminal, 'cd' to this directory, and run
 ```shell